AmirMK/scence-to-style/README.md

 # Scene-to-Style Web Application

-This is a Streamlit app for furniture recommendations.
-Users can upload any type of video, and Gemini multimodal analysis evaluates it.
-If relevant, the app provides a range of furniture recommendations based on the style and architecture of the house.
-The Imagine model visualizes these recommendations, and Google Lens is used for users to search for items they like by image.
+This is a Streamlit app for personalized furniture and fashion recommendations.
+Users can upload a video, and the app uses Gemini's multimodal analysis to first identify whether the content is best suited for furniture or fashion recommendations.
+Based on this initial analysis, the app then provides tailored suggestions: for furniture, it evaluates the style and architecture of the space, offering relevant decor and furniture items; for fashion, it analyzes outfits, trends, and styles, recommending similar items to enhance the user’s wardrobe.
+The Imagine model visualizes these recommendations, and Google Lens enables users to search for items they like directly by image.

 <img src="images/cover.gif" alt="Alt text" width="700"/>